WetHat/rss-tracker/test-vault/reference/The GitHub Blog꞉ Product News and Updates/Bringing enterprise-level security and even more power to GitHub-hosted runners.md

 tags: []
 ---
 > [!abstract] Bringing enterprise-level security and even more power to GitHub-hosted runners by Tanmayee Kamath - 2024-04-02T16:35:24.000Z
 > GitHub-hosted runners now support Azure private networking.
 Plus, we've added 2 vCPU Linux, 4 vCPU Windows, macOS L, macOS XL, and GPU hosted runners to our runner fleet.
-The post Bringing enterprise-level security and even more power to...
+The post Bringing enterprise-level security and even more power to GitHub-hosted runners appeared first on The GitHub Blog.

 🔗Read article [online](https://github.blog/2024-04-02-bringing-enterprise-level-security-and-even-more-power-to-github-hosted-runners/).
 For other items in this feed see [[The GitHub Blog꞉ Product News and Updates]].